yash10019coder/Wake-Lock/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU GENERAL Public License.
 See `LICENSE` for more information.

 ---

-**Note**: Remember to replace placeholders (like the repository link) with your actual details.
-Customize the sections as needed to fit the specifics of your application.